TreasureProject/legiondex/README.md

 # Legiondex

-Your guide to the inhabitants of Bridgeworld.
+Your guide to the heroes of Bridgeworld.

 ## Development